Frequently asked questions

 What should I do if my registered work is used by someone else?

 Firstly, contact the person who has infringed your work, and inform them you are the creator of the work, and that your work is registered at Copyright House.
 Ask the person to stop using your work immediately.
 If they continue to use your work then you will need to issue legal proceedings against this person.
-Copyright House will be able to send an affidavit and a copy of the registered work to your solicitor.
-Copyright House will pay for the costs of the affidavit.
+Copyright House will, on your request, send an affidavit and a copy of the registered work to your solicitor.
+Copyright House can pay for the costs of the affidavit.
+Terms and Conditions apply.

 Back to Top